a group of college students in fun poses

 Due to a high volume of applications, only those internship candidates selected to interview for the program will be contacted.
 All candidates can expect notification regarding their status in the two weeks following the application deadline.
 Both paid and unpaid internships are available.
 Please check internship descriptions for details.
 Housing and academic credit are also available.

-The Archaeology internship offers experience in preventative preservation practices and collections management of legacy archaeological collections.
-The Archaeology Intern’s daily responsibilities include cataloging artifacts and creations, organizing accession files, photographing objects, and constructing custom storage containers for rehousing objects.
-The intern will also be responsible for researching the provenience information of legacy archaeological collections and compiling findings into a collection summary report.
-Additionally, the Archaeology intern will help reorganize collections storage spaces to promote safe object handling and accessibility.
-This position will teach collections management methods and techniques as well as how to conduct archaeological research on legacy collections.
+The Collections Management internship offers advanced undergraduate or graduate students experience in preventative preservation practices and collections management.
+The Collections Management Intern’s daily responsibilities include inventorying objects, organizing accession files, photographing objects, and constructing custom storage containers for rehousing objects.
+Additionally, the Collections Management intern will help reorganize collections storage spaces to promote safe object handling and accessibility.
+This position will teach collections management methods and techniques.
 The Intern will be trained in best practices in preservation care.
-The Archaeology Intern reports to the Collections Manager & Staff Archaeologist.
+This internship does not include conservation.
+The Collections Management Intern reports to the Collections Manager & Staff Archaeologist.

-• The Archaeology Intern is directly responsible for completing various tasks including:
+• The Collections Management Intern is directly responsible for completing various tasks including:

-• Cataloging archaeological collections, inventorying artifacts and creations, and verifying storage locations.
+• Inventorying collections objects and verifying storage locations.

 • Adhering to the artifact catalog standards for archaeological sites in the Plimoth Patuxet Museums’ online database, PastPerfect Web-Edition.